 Then go to SPF Record Syntax in order to understand the different options and attributes.

-You can use a SPF wizard to contruct your SPF record.
+You can use a SPF wizard to construct your SPF record.

 Make sure you understand the different attributes before you use it.